jes/hardbin/README.md

 that looks identical.
 The best thing to do is write down the hash the first time you use it, and always use the same hash.
 If you want to upgrade to a new version of the software, you'll need to update your hash.

+If you don't use a local (or otherwise trusted) IPFS gateway, then the gateway server operator can perform all the same attacks that a traditional encrypted pastebin operator could perform.

 I don't recommend using Hardbin for highly critical stuff as the code has not been thoroughly audited by anyone but me.
 If you want to audit